 The main reason why people wear gloves, is to keep their hands warm, so it is important to find a glove with the correct insulation for your needs.
 Properly insulated gloves will provide warmth and breathability without restricting movement.

-Known for its superior warmth to weight ratio, down is ideal for cold dry conditions.
+Known for its superior warmth to weight ratio, it is ideal for cold dry conditions.
 Made up of goose and duck feathers, the insulation traps air which helps to keep your hands insulated.
-However, down insulations warmth decreases once wet, making less than ideal in wet and snowy conditions.
+However, warmth decreases once wet making it less than ideal in wet and snowy conditions.

 Reusch’s own insulation development, transforms every glove into a reliable heating source throughout cold seasons.